32+ Slash Commands

 enable / disable Turn the heartbeat cycle on or off

-times /heartbeat times 8:10,10:10,14:20 — specific times during the day (comma-separated H:MM)
+intraday /heartbeat intraday 8:10,10:10,14:20 — specific times during the day (comma-separated H:MM)

 daily /heartbeat daily 6:00 — run every day at a specific time